You can find my CV here.

 With Ali Zarezade, and Manuel Gomez-Rodriguez, I discovered a simple algorithm for keeping your posts visible on your follower's feeds.

 - "RedQueen: An Online Algorithm for Smart Broadcasting in Social Networks" Oral presentation at WSDM (2017); Paper.

 With Isabel Valera and Manuel Gomez-Rodriguez, I am developing models to understand how learning happens on Crowdlearning sites, such as Stack Overflow and Wikipedia.

-- "On Crowdlearning: How do People Learn in the Wild?", oral presentation at Workshop on Machine Learning for Education at NIPS (2016);
+- "On Crowdlearning: How do People Learn in the Wild?", oral presentation at Workshop on Machine Learning for Education at NeurIPS (2016);

 - "Uncovering the dynamics of Crowdlearning and the Value of Knowledge", oral presentation at WSDM (2017); Paper.

-With Nan Du, Hanjun Dai, Rakshit Trivedis, Manuel Gomez-Rodriguez, and Le Song, I developed am model which uses recurrent neural networks to model point processes, yielding impressive predictive results.
+With Nan Du, Hanjun Dai, Rakshit Trivedis, Manuel Gomez-Rodriguez, and Le Song, I developed a model which uses recurrent neural networks to model point processes, yielding impressive predictive results.

 - "Recurrent marked temporal point processes: Embedding event history to vector", Poster presetned at KDD (2016); Paper.

 This project has been sun-setted.
 All data related to the project including messages sent and rooms created has been deleted.